 - PhD (Physics), University of Newcastle, 13/12/2010

-- Modelling and investigating an optical system performance using OSLO software
+- Optical modelling, advance raytrace software, investigating an optical system performance using OSLO and TracePro software.

 - optical scanners for microscopy

 Research in the area of scanners for laser scanning fluorescence microscopy particularly confocal and two- and multi-photon systems.
 Familiar with the Femto-second ultra-short pulsed laser (Ti:S) as an excitation source for two-photon microscopy.
 Develop and investigate an optical system performance using OSLO, the optics software for layout and optimization.